 Those are the basic steps for planning, creating, and changing a pivot table.
 Get the sample workbook at the link in the next section, and experiment with that data.
 Plan a different type of pivot table, and try to build that.
 For example:

 Then, make a copy of one of your own workbooks, and plan a simple pivot table using your data.

 Based on the fields in your data, what other types of pivot table reports could you create, to show the where, when, what and how much of that data?

 The more you experiment, the better you'll get at showing the reports that you need.
 And no matter how long you've been making pivot tables, it's worthwhile to try a different layout, to see if it makes the information easier to understand.

-Download the sample workbook for this tutorial, to follow along with the instructions.
+Food Sales: Download the sample Food Sales workbook for this tutorial, to follow along with the instructions on this page.
 The zipped file is in xlsx format, and does not contain any macros.